Symptoms of bowel cancer

 It's not known exactly what causes bowel cancer.
 There are a number of things that can increase your risk.

-- age – 70% of patients diagnosed with bowel cancer in Northern Ireland are over the age of 65 years – the rate is highest among men and women aged between 85 and 89.
+- age – 70 per cent of patients diagnosed with bowel cancer in Northern Ireland are over the age of 65 years – the rate is highest among men and women aged between 85 and 89

 - diet – a diet high in red or processed meats and low in fibre can increase your risk